 One study, published in The American Journal of Clinical Nutrition, found that catechins from tea may reduce the risk of mortality from heart disease.

-A separate study published in Stroke found that drinking three cups of green or black tea every day could could prevent stroke.
+A separate study published in Stroke found that drinking three cups of green or black tea every day could prevent stroke.

 Matcha green tea may even improve healthy cholesterol levels.
 An analysis of numerous studies found that consuming green tea resulted in a significant reduction of LDL cholesterol.